APCS-Final-Project/src/README.md

-06-07|yw|finally fixed getting the correct qr image, moving on to decryption 06-10|jw|added new code for making the pattern to cooperate with processing 06-10|yw|new code for creating QR code finished
+06-07|yw|finally fixed getting the correct qr image, moving on to decryption 06-10|jw|added new code for making the pattern to cooperate with processing 06-10|yw|new code for creating QR code finished 06-10|yw|now Driver renders the decrypted message on top of the detected qr code